WinVector/data_algebra/Examples/Arrow/Arrow.md

 Up until now we have been showing how we work to obey the category theory axioms.
 From here on we look at what does category theory do for us.
 What it does is check correct composition and ensure full associativity of operations.

 As is typical in category theory, there can be more than one arrow from a given object to given object.
-For example the following is a different arrow tith the same start and end.
+For example the following is a different arrow with the same start and end.

 ```python